-Better Vegan Mashed Potatoes
+New and Improved Vegan Mashed Potatoes

 Friends, you won't believe healthy mashed potatoes can taste this good.
-With only 3 ingredients (plus salt and pepper) you'll have the most amazing, creamy, savory, fluffy, and rich-tasting vegan mashed potatoes.
+With only 3 ingredients (plus salt and pepper) you'll have the most amazing, creamy, fluffy, and rich-tasting vegan mashed potatoes.

 Jump to: